Marlo-Ong/sketchscape-vr/README.md

 - challenges users with an optional timed game mode
 - relaxes users with a freeform mode for recreational fun

+## How to Play
+1. Download the latest *sketchscape.apk* release from our [Releases](https://github.com/Marlo-Ong/sketchscape-vr/releases.) tab on Github.
+2. Load the .apk file onto your headset of choice.
+> You can use a side-loading app such as [Sidequest](https://sidequestvr.com/download) to properly connect your headset to your computer and transfer files.
+3. Search for *Sketchscape* within the Apps screen of your headset and launch the executable.

 ## Background
 - The user is placed in a stationary virtual environment.
 - There are no methods of locomotion, since this experience is meant to be played standing in one spot.